 Random loves a Christmas special, and so it is that we come to the biggest and boldest of them all.
 We can recite Voyage of the Damned‘s list of ingredients off by heart: space Titanic, disaster movie, The Robots of Death, Kylie flippin’ Minogue.
 But watching it now, nearly eight years on, it seems to me to represent something greater than the sum of its eclectic parts.
 It just might be the peak of new Who‘s powers.

-It does after all hold the record for the new series’ highest rating, 13.3m festive viewers.
+It does, after all, hold the record for the new series’ highest rating, 13.3m festive viewers.
 Ratings, though, are slippery things.
 The Day of the Doctor managed 12.8m, but do we count cinema attendances?
 And if we could count worldwide audiences, would Voyage still come out in front?
 I don’t know.
 But anyway, you could argue that Voyage‘s spectacular ratings represent a peak that Doctor Who has never achieved again.
 Compared to the ratings for the most recent festive special (Last Christmas, 8.3m viewers), they seem vertiginous.

 DWM regularly runs a column about ratings (which itself says something about the sensitivity fans feel about them) which has, in recent years had a theme of “it may look as if ratings are falling but they’re not really”.
 We’re all time shifting, or watching it on iPlayer or no one’s watching TV anyway, or something.
 All well researched and well considered arguments.
 But the fact that an argument has to be mounted in the first place adds to the general feeling that perhaps the show is not attracting the attention it once did.
 Even if ratings on average are stable, or just a little but down on previous year’s, there’s a sense that its heyday has already passed.

 And if Voyage of the Damned is not that heyday, then it must be somewhere around it.
-It’s an episode which feels triumphant.
+It’s an episode that feels triumphant.
 Big ideas, big effects, big screen inspiration and big guest stars.
 I mean, it has a replica SS Titanic divebombing Buckingham Palace.
 It’s fcuk off audacious.
 Not for nothing does this episode have a grandstanding moment for the Doctor, (“I’m the Doctor, I’m 903 years old…” And so on.
 David Tennant in top form) where he sets out his credentials as a hero to end all heroes.
-This is an episode revelling in its own success.
-It it had We are the Champions on its soundtrack, it wouldn’t be out of place.
+This is an episode reveling in its own success.
+If it had We are the Champions on its soundtrack, it wouldn’t be out of place.

 Except of course, this isn’t a story about triumphalism.
 Anything but.
 The Doctor’s barnstorming speech about saving lives is delivered to a group of mostly doomed people.
 One of those unlucky souls is Minogue’s Astrid Peth, and although the Doctor launches a last minute attempt to resurrect her via a teleport bracelet, he fails there too.
 ‘I can do anything!’ he shouts in frustration when he realises this last ditch jiggery-pokery isn’t going to work.
 And that’s the point, of course.
 He can’t.